 There is no legal definition of 'reasonable force', so in court it will always depend on all the circumstances of the case.
-It can only be considered reasonable if the particular incident warrants it.
-The degree of force must be in proportion to the seriousness of the behaviour or the consequence it is intended to prevent.
+It can only be considered reasonable if the particular incident warrants it, and the degree of force must be in proportion to the seriousness of the behaviour or the consequence it is intended to prevent.
 It should always be the minimum needed to achieve the required result.
-It will also depend upon the age, understanding and gender of the child or young person.
+It will also depend upon the age, understanding and gender of the child.

 2.9.3.
-Procedure for engaging in restraint
+Procedure for engaging in restraint:

-Wherever practical, the adult should tell the person to stop, and what the consequences of continuing will be.
+Wherever practical, the adult should tell the child to stop, and what the consequences of continuing will be.
 The adult should attempt to continue communicating throughout the incident, keeping the voice calm and measured.
 Never should the impression be given that they have lost their temper.

-If it seems inappropriate to intervene without more support, then remove other people who may be at risk, summon assistance from colleagues, and if necessary, phone the police.
+If it seems inappropriate to intervene without more support, then remove other childen who may be at risk, summon assistance from colleagues, and if necessary, phone the police.

-The method for intervention may be:
+Methods for intervention may be;

-- Standing between two people
+- Standing between 2 children

 - Holding

 - Pushing

 - Pulling

 - Leading by the arm or hand

 - Placing a hand in the centre of the back and pushing

-Do not act in a way that might cause injury, such as (but not limited to):
+Do not act in a way that might cause injury, such as, but not limited to;

 - Holding by the neck

 - Slapping or kicking

 - Twisting a limb

 - Tripping

 - Holding or pulling ear or hair

-Holding a young person face down to the ground
+- Holding a child face down to the ground.